AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

         Nonce           :       0
 ```

-Looking at the above, we can see under `"balance"` that is 10 ACME tokens.
+Looking at the above, we can see under `"Balance"` that we have received 10 ACME tokens.

 ### Sending tokens

 Now let's try sending some ACME tokens from one account to the other.
-We can use the account we already funded as the sending account.
-We'll have to create another account for the receiving account, so do that with `account generate`.
+You can use the account we already funded as the sending account.
+You'll need to create an additional account to receive the tokens.
+You will need to use the `account generate` again to establish the receiving account.

-To send tokens, we'll need to use the `tx create` command.
-Once you have your sending and receiving accounts ready, run the command, followed by the account address for the sending account, then the account address for the receiving account, and finally the amount you want to send (and don't forget the `-s` flag if you're not running your own node).
+To send the tokens you will use the  `tx create` command.
+Once you have the addresses of the sending and receiving accounts ready, run the command, followed by the account address for the sending account, then the account address for the receiving account, and finally the amount you would like to send (and don't forget the `-s` flag if you're not running your own node).

 {% hint style="info" %}
 _Note_: The unit size for ACME balances in the CLI is 1/100,000,000.
 So if you want to send 1 ACME token, you'll need to enter 100000000 as the amount.